emelynataly77/emelynataly77.github.io/projects/chess-viz.md

   </a>
   <p style="font-size: 0.9em; color: #666;">Click the dashboard preview to view it interactively on Tableau Public</p>
 </div>

-This project explores trends in chess openings using a Kaggle dataset of thousands of online games.
-The dashboard, built in Tableau Public, highlights player win rates, draw percentages, and performance ratings across various chess openings.
-It helps answer questions like which openings are most successful, which color tends to win, and how player strength affects outcomes.

 ---
 ## 🔹 Treemap: Top 15 Most Successful Openings